RohanaHarsha/-Pocket_Base_Test-Guest_Management/readme.md

 # go to client folder
 cd client

-# install dependencies
+# install dependencies (No need to install if you already have them installed)
 npm install

-# install react-router
 npm install react-router-dom

-# install pocketbase client
 npm install pocketbase

-# install tailwindcss + vite plugin
 npm install tailwindcss @tailwindcss/vite

 # add tailwindcss() to the array of the jason-lock.js dependancy file